Sweet Adelines International competition: Results by year

-The results of the most recent Harmony Classic competition are:

 Quartet competition

 Champions

 From the competition's inception to the 1992 edition, the winning quartet was named champion of the year that they competed in.
 From the 1993 competition onwards the designation was changed to the following year – the one in which they primarily held their position.
 Thus, the winners of the competition held in November 2014 (Bling! quartet) were proclaimed the "2015 queens of harmony".

 As with the Chorus competition, all competitors compete in the "semi-final" round from which the top 10 compete a few days later in the final round.
 The scores for the top 10 are added together to make the grand total which determines the winner.
 Until 1984 all competitors began at the "quarter-final" stage, the top 20 progress to the semi-final, and the top 10 progressing to the final.
 From 1985 this three-level system was dropped back to simply semi-final and final.
 However, because the earlier winners competed in three rounds, their grand total scores are correspondingly larger.
 The % column accounts for this change in maximum score to allow for comparison between years with different scoring systems.

 The international champion quartet, performers names, and score for each year of competition are as follows.